 Furthermore, in June 2016, our team launched the Ultimate Marketing Dictionary, which contains a comprehensive list of terms and definitions that every digital marketer should know:

-We’ve also published a number of educational courses on landing pages and digital marketing concepts to keep customers in the loop.
+We’ve also published a number of educational courses on post-click landing pages and digital marketing concepts to keep customers in the loop.
 You can access all courses in our Marketing Resources section of our website footer:

 Along with the content, we host a webinar every other week that teaches customers the essentials of personalizing digital advertising campaigns as well as a weekly product demo how to “Master Instapage in 30 Minutes.”

-How Do You Satisfy Your Customers?
+How Do You Keep Your Customer Appreciation High?

 The need to help our customers achieve digital marketing success is the force that powers our team every day.
 Because we take care of the ’customer metric’ our churn rate has decreased and our Customer Lifetime Value has increased.
 We’ve accomplished a lot in a short amount of time, but we have many more exciting updates coming shortly!